kinderp/3183/README.md

 Before talking about views, let's see how to instantiate a custom model in a controller and in particular how to pass dynamic values needed to set Field types in the model.

-In your custom model you have to instantiate your fields e.g. `TextField` but values to be filled in are known only by the controller which will instatitate the model.
+In your custom model you have to instantiate your fields e.g. `TextField` but values to be filled in are known only by the controller which will instantiate the model.

 Controllers and Models need a valid contract to exachange data.
 That's kwargs!